Skip to main content

 • music

-The music in "Warhammer 40,000: Darktide" has received widespread acclaim, with many reviewers praising its exceptional quality and immersive nature.
-Composed by Jesper Kyd, the soundtrack blends gothic, industrial, and electronic elements, enhancing the game's atmosphere and elevating the combat experience.
-Players frequently highlight the music as a standout feature, often stating that it significantly contributes to their enjoyment and engagement with the game, making it a must-listen even outside of gameplay.
+The music in "Warhammer 40,000: Darktide" has received widespread acclaim, with many players praising its exceptional quality and ability to enhance the game's atmosphere.
+Composed by Jesper Kyd, the soundtrack blends industrial and orchestral elements, creating an immersive experience that perfectly complements the intense combat and grimdark setting of the Warhammer universe.
+Players frequently highlight the soundtrack as a standout feature, often stating that it elevates the gameplay and keeps them engaged throughout their missions.

 • “The music is not good or fitting to the game at all.”

-• “I find myself turning down the music and listening to something else while I play.”
+• “I find myself turning down the music and listening to something else (Doom of course) while I play.”

 • “The music in Vermintide/Vermintide 2 was far better.”